CDCgov/prime-simplereport-site/_pages/resources/getting-started/testing-facilities/activate-your-user-account.md

 Once you’ve set up your account, you can [invite members of your team to SimpleReport]({% link _pages/resources/using-simplereport/manage-users/invite-new-users.md %}).

 Once you receive the invitation, follow these steps:
 1. Click the green **Activate your SimpleReport Account** button.
-You’ll need to click the button within 7 days of receiving the invitation, or else it will expire.
+You’ll need to click the button within seven days of receiving the invitation, or else it will expire.
 ![Email from Okta with green "Activate your SimpleReport Account" button]({% link assets/img/resources/activate-your-user-account/step-1.png %})
 2. On the page that appears, you’ll need to pick:
   - A secure password